 In 1937 Hogan became Oakhurst’s pro-manager.
 But the country club closed the next year.

 Interstate 35W and the campus of Calvary Cathedral International cover much of the Oakhurst course now, but this building, Harry Max Hill says, was the pro shop.

 Here’s a nineteenth-hole toast to the ghosts of some other Fort Worth golf courses that, like Oakhurst, have gone the way of knickers and niblicks.

 In the beginning golf in America was a game for the well-to-do, played at country clubs.
 Fort Worth was no exception.
 But before Fort Worth residents could play golf, they had to get a country club.
-On July 18 1902 the Telegram announced that Fort Worth Country Club had been organized with plans to build a country club with golf links near the site of Arlington Heights developer H. B. Chamberlin’s Ye Arlington Inn (burned 1894) at today’s intersection of Merrick and Crestline streets.
+On July 18 1902 the Telegram announced that the Fort Worth Country Club organization had been founded with the intention of building a country club with golf links near the site of Arlington Heights developer H. B. Chamberlin’s Ye Arlington Inn (burned 1894) at today’s intersection of Merrick and Crestline streets.

 The country club opened in July 1903.
 The Telegram wrote that the golf links would not be laid out until autumn because “the hot direct sun of the summer makes golfing nearly impossible.”

 The Telegram wrote on November 16, 1902 of the sport of golf: “It takes an extraordinary hold of everyone who essays it and never lets go until the player passes to that land where the bunker is known not.”

 The golf course opened in late 1903.
 R. G. MacAndrew, who laid out the course, predicted that “when the roughness wears off, the Country Club will have the finest golf links in the United States.”